 A-level music is essential for students wishing to study music at university, and is highly relevant for any career in the creative industries.
 However, it is also highly respected more generally as a qualification which combines academic rigour with practical skill.
 It can develop transferrable skills such as analysis, creative thought, and independent learning which are relevant to any career.
 Many students of A-level music go on to study other subjects at university, such as architecture, law, medicine, or economics.

-The AS Music course provides pupils with an introduction to advanced music theory, performance, and composition.
-Pupils study a total of eight set works which change every year.
-These set works come from a range of musical periods and styles, with four vocal works and four instrumental works.
-Pupils will record one solo recital on their instrument, write one composition using advanced compositional techniques, and sit one listening examination based on the eight set works they have studied.
+The AS Level Music course provides pupils with an introduction to advanced music theory, performance, and composition.
+Pupils study a total of twelve set works.
+Students study two works from six musical styles- vocal music, instrumental music, film music, popular music and jazz, fusions and new directions.
+Pupils will record one six minute solo recital on their instrument, write two compositions using advanced compositional techniques, and sit one listening examination based on the twelve set works they have studied.
 For the composition and performance coursework, pupils may choose any style of music.
 Lessons are largely integrated, developing pupils understanding of the set works through composing and performing, and improving pupils’ performing and composing ability through the study of the set works.
-The minimum standard of performances is equivalent to ABRSM Grade 5.
+The minimum standard of performances is equivalent to ABRSM Grade 6.
 The AS Music course is designed to stand as an independent qualification as well as prepare pupils for the higher demands of A2 Music.

 Year 13 Overview (old Spec)

-In A2 Music, pupils are able to build on their understanding of advanced musical techniques by writing a more advanced composition, preparing an extended solo recital and studying a further twelve set works.
-The minimum expected standard of performance for A2 level recitals is equivalent to ABRSM Grade 7.
-The set works at A2 level fall under the two categories of Applied Music and Instrumental Music.
+In A-Level Music, pupils are able to build on their understanding of advanced musical techniques by writing a more advanced composition, preparing an eight minute solo recital and studying a further six set works along with the previous twelve from AS.
+The minimum expected standard of performance for A-level recitals is equivalent to ABRSM Grade 6.

 Exam board used for A Level or BTEC